anvilistas/anvil-extras/docs/guides/modules/utils.rst

     .. method:: get_format_params(*, level, msg, **params)

-        This method can be overridden by subclass.
+        This method can be overridden by a subclass.
 Any extra params can be used in the format string.

     .. code-block:: python